 Are you planning to submit a planning application?
-Or perhaps you’re considering buying land for development?
+Perhaps you’re considering buying land for development?
 If so, you might need an ecology survey.

-The aim of ecology surveys is to assess whether development in a given area is likely to have an adverse impact on the wildlife or habitats there.
+Ecology surveys assess whether development is likely to have an adverse impact on the surrounding wildlife or habitats.
 They’re very important because the findings can place significant constraints on planned works.
 In fact, they are often needed before a planning application is submitted.

 Preliminary Ecological Appraisal